Find below information to help with questions that you or your patients might have about the COVID-19 vaccine.

 Tell the hotline operator you are in the health care worker priority group.
 The online booking system allows you to access vaccine appointments as part of a priority group.

 Before you get vaccinated

-People who have already received a first dose of the AstraZeneca vaccine should receive a second dose of AstraZeneca.
+People who have already received a first dose of the AstraZeneca, Pfizer or Moderna vaccine should receive a second dose of the same vaccine.

 Remember to bring:

 - Medicare Card